-As before, we also plotted the relation between the O-vacancy formation energy $E{\rm vac}$ and the charge transfer from the support to the Ru nanorod upon O-vacancy formation in the O-vacancy clusters growing from one to five vacancies (blue squares in Figure 4b) and the relation between Ru-induced lowering of the O-vacancy formation energy $\Delta E{\rm vac}$ and the above charge transfer (blue squares in Figure 4c).
-For comparison, we also included the corresponding data for individual O-vacancies from Figure 3b,c (black dots).
-In all cases, the additional charge transfer upon formation of an O-vacancy in a growing O-vacancy cluster is smaller than that for the individual vacancy at the same location, which can be understood based on depolarization effects [Note that this comparison is only possible for the vacancies $V{\rm O}(2i)-V{\rm O}(5i)$].
-Except for these depolarization effects and the resulting shift to lower charge transfer, the data points seem to fit reasonably well to the linear correlations derived in Figure 3b,c, which are included as red lines.
-Hence, the linear relation between charge transfer and Ru-induced lowering of the O-vacancy formation energy, which was derived for the formation of individual O-vacancies, is also applicable to O-vacancy formation in a cluster.
-For the $V_0(5i)$ vacancy, where the O-vacancy formation energy and the Ru-induced lowering of it are significantly lower than expected from the linear regression, the structural contribution $(\Delta E{Ru}^{\text{deform}} + \Delta E{\text{support}}^{\text{deform}})$ (Table S5) is significantly higher than for the $V_0(2i)$ and $V_0(4i)$ O-vacancies, supporting the role of restructuring effects as discussed before.
-On the other hand, these deviations (Figure (4b,c) are much smaller for the $V_0(3i)$ site, supporting our above suggestion that larger structural contributions are an important, but not the only possible origin for a significant deviation from the linear relation between charge transfer and Ru-induced stabilization of an O-vacancy.
-Finally, we would like to note that this relationship between metal-induced stabilization of the Ovacancy and charge transfer from the support to the metal was derived for the present model system, which we assume to be representative of oxide-supported metal catalysts involving metal NPs of few nanometers in size.
-The situation is likely to be very different if the metal is present as single atoms or small metal clusters.43
+As before, we also plotted the relation between the O-vacancy formation energy E{vac} and the charge transfer from the support to the Ru nanorod upon O-vacancy formation in the growing O-vacancy cluster (blue squares in Figure 4b) and the relation between Ru-induced lowering of the O-vacancy formation energy ΔE{vac} and the above charge transfer (blue squares in Figure 4c).
+For comparison, we also included the corresponding data for individual O-vacancies from Figure 3b and 3c (black dots).
+In all cases, the additional charge transfer upon formation of an O-vacancy in a growing O-vacancy cluster is smaller than that for the individual vacancy at the same location, which can be understood based on depolarization effects.
+(Note that this comparison is only possible for the vacancies $V_0(2i) - V_0(5i)$).
+Except for this depolarization effects and the resulting shift to lower charge transfer, the data points seem to fit reasonably well to the linear correlations derived in Figure 3b and 3c, which are included as red lines.
+Hence, the linear relation between charge transfer and Ru-induced lowering of the O-vacancy formation energy, which was derived for the formation of individual O vacancies, is also applicable to O-vacancy formation in a cluster.
+For the $V_0(5i)$ vacancy, where the O-vacancy formation energy and the Ru-induced lowering of it are significantly lower than expected from the linear regression, the structural contribution $(\Delta E{Ru}^{deform} + \Delta E{support}^{deform})$ (Table S5) is significantly higher than for the $V_0(2i)$ and $V_0(4i)$ O-vacancies, supporting the role of restructuring effects as discussed before.
+On the other hand, these deviations (Figure 4b and 4c) are much smaller for the $V_0(3i)$ site, supporting our above suggestion that larger structural contributions are an important, but not the only possible origin for a significant deviation from the linear relation between charge transfer and Ru-induced stabilization of an O-vacancy.

-3.1.2.
-Formation of Surface O-Vacancies beside the Ru Nanorod.
-Next, we explored in a similar approach the formation of individual surface O-vacancies and surface O-vacancies in a growing 2D cluster, where either all O-vacancies or most of them are beside the Ru nanorod.
+3.1.2 Formation of surface O-vacancies aside the Ru nanorod

+Next, we explored in a similar approach the formation of individual surface O-vacancies and surface O-vacancies in a growing 2D cluster, where either all O-vacancies or most of them are aside the Ru nanorod.